MicrosoftDocs/azure-dev-docs/articles/ai/includes/azure-ai-for-developers-python.md

 ## AI app templates

-[AI app templates](/azure/developer/ai/intelligent-app-templates) provide you with well-maintained, easy to deploy reference implementations.
+AI app templates provide you with well-maintained, easy to deploy reference implementations.
 These templates ensure a high-quality starting point for your AI apps.

 There are two categories of AI app templates, **building blocks** and **end-to-end solutions**.
 Building blocks are smaller-scale samples that focus on specific scenarios and tasks.
 End-to-end solutions are comprehensive reference samples including documention, source code, and deployment to allow you to take and extend for your own purposes.

+To review a list of key templates available for each programming language, see [AI app templates](/azure/developer/ai/intelligent-app-templates).
+To browse all available templates, see the AI app templates on the [Azure Developer CLI gallery](https://aka.ms/ai-apps).

 ## Resources for Azure OpenAI Service